-Edward Ruscha, Hollywood, 1968, serigraph on paper, Pomona College Collection Gift of Claire Isaacs Wahrhaftig, '54
+Edward Ruscha, Hollywood, 1968, Serigraph on Paper, Pomona College Collection, Gift of Claire Isaacs Wahrhaftig, PO '54.

 During the 1960s, Ed Ruscha’s studio was located on Western Avenue in Hollywood, and the artist joked that the Hollywood sign served as “a smog indicator: If I could read it, the weather was OK.”
 Ruscha’s stylized image of the iconic sign resembles an advertisement promoting the glamour of Los Angeles and its film industry, but the serigraph highlights one of the city’s major environmental concerns.
 The blanket of smog creates the murky brown and orange sunset.
 Two years after Ruscha created Hollywood, amendments to the Clean Air Act led to stricter regulation of pollution sources, enforced on a state level by the California Air Resources Board.
 Subsequently, Los Angeles no longer has the regular smog alerts that I remember as a child during the 1970s.
 On those hazy days, school recess was held indoors (smog is particularly dangerous to children’s respiratory systems).
 We didn’t need to see an official report to identify an alert day, because – like Ruscha with the Hollywood sign – we had an indicator, the San Gabriel Mountains, which we often couldn’t see at all.